In California, a fourth or subsequent DUI offense is treated as a felony.

 Normally, previous DUIs only count as “prior offenses” if they occurred within the last 10 years.
 For most of the penalties above, that is true for fourth offense DUI as well.
 But it is possible to face permanent license revocation for a fourth DUI no matter when your previous offenses happened.
 Offenses that are decades old can be held against you.

 Of the penalties above, felony status is among the most serious.
 In addition to a prison sentence, it means you temporarily lose your right to vote and permanently lose your right to bear arms.
 Felony status follows you for life.
-Learn more about DUI felony status here.
+Learn more about DUI felony status here: When Is a DUI a Felony in California?

 Last, you may also be declared a “habitual traffic offender,” which carries additional penalties both now and if you are caught driving on a suspended license.